blingEmpire/TheBookshelf/README.md

 # TheBookshelf

-The Bookshelf is e-commerce website that sells books!
+The Bookshelf is an e-commerce website that sells books!
+MVP goes here:

 Creators: